oystercracker/bisque/README.md

 }
 ```

-Even specific versions for each locale can be set for each platform:
+Default values can be applied using the `default` property:

 ```javascript
 // manifest.js